ilmax/site/content/posts/obsolete-endpoints/index.md

 Showing how to best use OpenTelemetry is outside of the scope of this article, but if you're interested there's a great and very pragmatic [YoutTube video](https://www.youtube.com/watch?v=WzZI_IT6gYo&ab_channel=NDCConferences) on how to do telemetry in dotnet by [Martin Thwaites](https://x.com/MartinDotNet) that can get you up to speed quickly.
 {{< /alert >}}

 Please note that the `Meter` class needs to be a singleton and you should configure OpenTelemetry to listen to the specific meter using the same name to get telemetry emitted.
 Don't worry if this sounds a bit convoluted now, especially if you're not so familiar with how OpenTelemetry works in dotnet.
-Martin does an excellent job in getting you up to speed quickly, moreover you can all find all the source code for this article in my GitHub repository
+Martin does an excellent job in getting you up to speed quickly, moreover you can also find all the source code for this article in my GitHub repository
 {{< github repo="ilmax/obsolete-endpoints" >}}

 So without further ado, here's the OpentTelementry code: